avocadoboi/solar-system-project/notes.md

 * The **ram** side of an object moving in a surrounding plasma or gas is the side where the particles are colliding with the object, and the **wake** side is the opposite side where a vacuum can form at high enough relative speeds.
 * The **nose** of a magnetosphere is the region facing the external plasma flow, where the distance from the body to its magnetopause is the smallest.
 This is on the opposite side of the **magnetotail**.
 * **Kronian** means "relating to Saturn" and **Jovian** means "relating to Jupiter".
+* **cusps** are regions in the magnetosphere of a body near its magnetic poles where external charged particles can enter into its upper atmosphere.
+* The **plasma sheet** is a region near the equator where the plasma density is high.
+In Earth's case it is located in the magnetotail while for Saturn it is found at all longitudes.
+* **lobes** are the regions  outside the plasma sheet where the plasma density is lower.
+There is a north lobe and south lobe.

 # Sources
 ## Encyclopedia of the solar system, 3ed -- Tilman Spohn et al (2014)